Midland Funding, LLC

-Midland Credit Management (MCM) is a partner to Midland Funding, so it’s possible that you’ve been served for a lawsuit from MCM instead of Midland Funding.
+Midland Credit Management (MCM) is a partner to Midland Funding, so it’s possible that you’ve been served with a lawsuit from MCM instead of Midland Funding.

-In either case, your best bet is to get in contact with a debt resolution law firm to understand the best course of action.
+In either case, your best bet is to contact a debt relief law office to understand the best course of action.

-Tayne Law Group has resolved many debts with not only Midland Funding but also their partners, Midland Credit Management and Encore Capital Group.
+Tayne Law Group is a New York-based law firm that has resolved many debts with Midland Funding and their partners, Midland Credit Management and Encore Capital Group.